carbonplan/blog/posts/lithos-first-issuance.md

     (despite 64 percent of the rock dissolving) and that carbon is removed with perfect efficiency.
 Lines show three different grain sizes — Lithos reports that 90 percent of their grains have diameters smaller than 990 _μm_.
-    Dissolution rate ranges at the top of the figure include an estimate for basalts ([Strefler et al., 2018](https://doi.org/10.1088/1748-9326/aaa9c4))
+    Dissolution rate ranges at the bottom of the figure include an estimate for basalts ([Strefler et al., 2018](https://doi.org/10.1088/1748-9326/aaa9c4))
     and some of the fastest reacting minerals in a basalt ([Oelkers et al., 2018](https://doi.org/10.1016/j.chemgeo.2018.10.008); [Renforth et al.,